Curtiss P-36 Hawk: France

-On September 20, Sergeant André-Armand Legrand, pilot of the H75A-1 n°1 in the Groupe de Chasse II/5 La Fayette was credited of the first Allied air victory of World War II on the Western front with shooting down a Messerschmitt Bf 109E of the Luftwaffe 3/JG 53, over Überherrn.
+On 20 September, Sergeant André-Armand Legrand, pilot of the H75A-1 n°1 in the Groupe de Chasse II/5 La Fayette was credited of the first Allied air victory of World War II on the Western front with shooting down a Messerschmitt Bf 109E of the Luftwaffe 3/JG 53, over Überherrn.
 During 1939–1940, French H75 pilots claimed 230 air-to-air kills (of a total of 1,009 air-to-air kills by the French Air Force during 1939–1940) and 81 probable victories in H75s against only 29 aircraft lost in aerial combat.
 While making up only 12.6 per cent of the French Air Force single-seater fighter force, the H75 accounted for almost a third of the air-to-air kills during the 1940 Battle of France.

 Of the 11 French aces of the early part of the war, seven flew H75s.
 The leading ace of the time was Lieutenant Edmond Marin la Meslée with 15 confirmed and five probable victories in the type.
 H75-equipped squadrons were evacuated to French North Africa before the Armistice to avoid capture by the Germans.
 While under the Vichy government, these units clashed with British aircraft during the Battle of Mers El-Kebir and the Battle of Dakar.
 During Operation Torch in North Africa, French H75s fought against U.S. Navy F4F Wildcats, losing 15 aircraft while shooting down seven American aircraft.
-From late 1942, the Allies started re-equipping the formerly Vichy-controlled French H75 units with P-40s and P-39s.
+From late 1942, the Allies started re-equipping the formerly Vichy-controlled French H75 units with P-40s and P-39s; despite this they still saw limited service with the Free French Air Forces.

+Nazi Germany

+In mid-1940, the Luftwaffe experienced a shortage of replacement Bf 109s, following losses in the French campaign and the early stages of the Battle of Britain.
+Curtiss H75s, captured from French stocks, were used as a stopgap; between August and October 1940, one staffel, 7/JG 77, stationed in Brittany, reportedly flew a total of 12 H75s.
+Some of these aircraft were apparently used subsequently as advanced fighter trainers, by Jagdfliegerschule 4, near Nuremberg.

 Iran

-A total of 10 Hawk 75A-9s were delivered to Persia, but were captured by the British during the Anglo-Soviet invasion of Iran while still in crates.
-These were then used by the RAF in India as Mohawk IVs.
+The Hawk 75A-9 variant was also ordered by the Imperial State of Iran (previously Persia).
+In or before mid-1941, 10 of these aircraft arrived in Iran, partly-assembled and in crates.
+They had not been assembled by the time of the Allied invasion of Iran.
+Seized by Commonwealth forces, these Hawk 75s were shipped to India, where they were assembled and used by the RAF/RIAF, as the Mohawk Mk.
+IV.